 If you really want to do your share toward creating a greener planet, try to reuse and repurpose household items—known as “upcycling”—that are broken or no longer serve a purpose, and turn trash into treasure by giving them new life!

-Old or Broken Furniture
+Old or Broken Items

 - Use old drawers for under-the-bed storage.
 You can even add wheels onto the bottom for easy access.